ryanklee/think-taink/docs/problem_statements.md

 Problem Statement: Implementing robust privacy-preserving techniques in AI experiments, particularly in sensitive domains like healthcare, while maintaining data utility and experimental validity, remains a significant challenge.

 References:
-- docs/domain_model_and_research_summary.md: Section 4.11
+- [DOC001] Domain Model and Research Summary
-- docs/research_needs.md: Item 11
+- [DOC003] Research Needs

 Gaps/Inconsistencies:
 - Lack of specific strategies for implementing federated learning in our multi-agent experiments